Derek Ramsay: Beach soccer

 Ramsay is currently the head ambassador of the Philippine national beach soccer team, and was set to participate in the 2013 FIFA Beach Soccer World Cup Asian qualifiers, but ultimately did not because of his commitment to Kidlat, where he played the lead role.

 Golf

 He also plays golf, a sport he took up after his involvement in the 2014 film Trophy Wife.
 Along with John Estrada, Ramsay won the 2017 Jack Nicklaus International Invitational, a recreational golf tournament in Dublin, Ohio.

 Ultimate

 Ramsay has also been a competitor for the Philippines national ultimate frisbee team.
 He was the ninth top scorer at the 13th World Ultimate and Guts Championship 2012.

 He represented the Philippines again as part of the Boracay Dragons in the 2017 World Championships of Beach Ultimate.

 Personal life

+Ramsay was married to Mary Christine Jolly from 2002 to 2020, having separated after five months of dating.
+They have a son together.
 Ramsay married fellow actor Ellen Adarna on November 11, 2021.
 Ramsay revealed on December 11, 2023, that Adarna had a miscarriage.
-He and Adarna are coparenting Cruz' son.
+He and Adarna are coparenting her son with John Lloyd Cruz.
 Adarna gave birth to a child with Ramsay in October 2024.

+In 2026, Ramsay's driving license was suspended for 90 days by the Land Transportation Office after his supercar was discovered to have an allegedly fake plate number.
+At the time of the incident, the vehicle had been sold to another person, but Ramsay was still recognized as the registered owner as the transfer had not yet been finalized.